April 22, 2019 308

 Among the social institutions and values which tend to inhibit the emergence of entrepreneurs are the extended family system, expensive burial rites and other ceremonies, aversion of partnership and short-term attitude to entrepreneurship.

 Expensive burial rites and ceremonies also result in massive consumption and dissipation of savings.
 At the moment, both educated and uneducated, urban and rural dwellers, rich and poor, engage in these ceremonies.
-There is, therefore, no reason to believe that the practice will decline in the near future.
+There is, therefore, no reason to believe that the practice will decline shortly.

 Most of the problems of entrepreneurs in Nigeria are either imposed on them by environmental problems such as lack of social and physical infrastructure.
 These are being tackled by all the governments of the Federation.
 With time, these problems are bound to be reduced.
 The problems that arise from internal sources are however more enduring.
 For example, poor organization, shortage of working capital, lack of suitable manpower, inadequate maintenance of equipment, etc., are problems that an improved management capacity can eliminate.
 What are the prospects for improved management capacity of Nigeria entrepreneurs?
 Since it is expected that skilled and experienced entrepreneurs are likely to be available in the next decade, and the general level of trained manpower is also likely to improve one can safely conclude that most of the problems of Nigerian entrepreneurs will probably be eliminated in the next decade.